-Babiana spp.
-Photos below are of pictures of Babianas taken in the wild that were not identified to the species level.
+Babiana spp. photos below are pictures of babianas taken in the wild that were not identified to the species level.
 Any help in identifying them would be appreciated.
 Photos by Bob Rutemoeller and Mary Sue Ittner.
 The first picture was taken near Tulbagh and the others near Nieuwoudtville.

 Babiana stricta (Aiton) Ker Gawl. has purple, blue, white or yellow flowers with stems overtopping the leaves and centrally placed dark anthers.
 It grows on clay soils in renosterveld from Piketberg to Swellendam and has been used in breeding to create many of the garden hybrids.
-The first three photos by Bob Rutemoeller and Mary Sue Ittner taken August 2006 in Tulbagh.
-Photo 4 taken by Mary Sue Ittner is of a garden plant.
-The last photo of seed by David Pilling.
+The first three photos by Bob Rutemoeller and Mary Sue Ittner were taken August 2006 in Tulbagh.

 The photos below from Mary Sue Ittner are probably hybrids from Babiana stricta.
-They are descendants of a batch of seed described as mixed species.
+They are descendants of a batch of seeds described as mixed species.
 They have been good garden plants, growing and increasing in the ground or as container plants.
-One blooms a couple weeks before the other.
+One flowers a couple of weeks before the other.

 Babiana thunbergii Ker Gawl. was renamed to Babiana hirsuta by Goldblatt and Manning in 2008.